Mexicans in Chicago: History

 The first Mexicans who came to Chicago, mostly entertainers and itinerants, came before the turn of the 20th century.
 In the mid to late 1910s Chicago had its first significant wave of Mexican immigrants.
 Originally the immigrants were mostly men working in semiskilled and unskilled jobs who originated from Texas and from Guanajuato, Jalisco, and Michoacán.
-After immigration was largely reduced in the 1920s, internal migration from the Southwestern United States became the primary driver of Mexican population growth in Chicago.
+After immigration was largely reduced in the 1920s, internal migration from the Southwestern United States became the primary driver of the growth of the Mexican population in Chicago.

-Circa the 1920s Mexicans were used as a buffer between Whites and Blacks.
+Circa the 1920s, Mexicans were used as a buffer between Whites and Blacks.
 René Luis Alvarez, a professor at Northeastern Illinois University, stated that Whites perceived Mexicans to be apolitical and docile and treated the people originating from Mexico "with a kind of benign neglect and largely ignored their social needs or living conditions."
 By the end of the 1930s the Mexican population had declined from 20,000 in the 1920s to 14,000; this was due to repatriations to Mexico in the post-Great Depression; Louise A. N. Kerr of the Illinois Periodicals Online (IPO) of Northern Illinois University Libraries stated that officials "seem to have been" less harsh towards those of Mexican origins compared to officials in areas of the Southwest United States.
-Circa 1941 the Mexican population had risen to 16,000.
-During the 1940s braceros were brought to Chicago and became a part of the Mexican-American community.
+Circa 1941, the Mexican population had risen to 16,000.
+During the 1940s, braceros were brought to Chicago and became a part of the Mexican-American community.

 There were 35,000 people categorized as Spanish-speaking in Chicago by 1950, including Mexicans and Puerto Ricans.
 In 1960 there were 23,000 Chicagoans who were born in Mexico.
 In 1970 that number was 47,397, and that year, of all major U.S. cities, Chicago had the fourth-largest Spanish-speaking population; Mexicans made up the majority of Chicago's Hispanophones at that time.
 From 1960 to 1970 there was an 84% increase in the number of Chicagoans who had at least one parent born in Mexico.
 In the late 1960s and early 1970s Mexican-origin people in Chicago increasingly became politically active.